apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/ios/config.md

 - `PaginationMode` (string, defaults to `unpaginated`): Valid values are `unpaginated`, `leftToRight`, `topToBottom`, `bottomToTop`, and `rightToLeft`.
-This property determines whether content in the web view is broken up into pages that fill the view one screen at a time, or <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>n as one long scrolling view.
+This property determines whether content in the web view is broken up into pages that fill the view one screen at a time, or shown as one long scrolling view.
 If set to a paginated form, this property toggles a paginated layout on the content, causing the web view to use the values of PageLength and GapBetweenPages to relayout its content.